docker-science/cookiecutter-docker-science/CONTRIBUTING.md

 ## Target Users
- - Having knowledge the basics of how to use the Docker
+ - Basic knowledge of Docker environments
-    - Knowing the relationship between Docker images and containers
+    - relationship between Docker images and containers
-    - Knowing about the Docker container lifecycle
+    - Docker container lifecycle
-    - Create an execution environment with a single Dockerfile operation
+    - create an execution environment from a single Dockerfile
- - Having knowledge how to use a Makefile.
+ - Experience with Makefile
-    - You can add commands to a Makefile.
+    - add commands to a Makefile.
-    - You can pass variables to a Makefile
+    - pass variables to a Makefile